Install Microsoft Call Quality connector for Power BI to use Call Quality Dashboard query templates

 Select the dimension you want to use as a drillthrough filter and drag them onto the Drillthrough field under on the Visualizations pane.

 That's it!
-Any other query on another page that uses that dimension can now drillthrough to that page, automatically applying the drillthrough dimension's value as a filter.
+Any other query on another page that uses that dimension can now drill through to that page, automatically applying the drillthrough dimension's value as a filter.

-Call Quality connector queries should be designed with drillthrough functionality in mind.
+Microsoft Call Quality connector queries should be designed with drillthrough functionality in mind.
 Instead of trying to load all the data at once, and then slicing down with filters, start with broader, low-cardinality queries and drill down to high-cardinality queries.
-For instance, when attempting to diagnose which subnets contribute most to quality issues, it's helpful to first identify those regions and countries which contribute to the problem, then drill down to the subnets in that region or country.
+For instance, when attempting to diagnose which subnets contribute most to quality issues, it's helpful to first identify those regions and countries that contribute to the problem, then drill down to the subnets in that region or country.
 The Call Quality connector templates have been designed in this manner in order to act as an example.

 Referencing Cached Data – Power BI currently does not support referencing cached data from a DirectQuery connector in any way.
 Any attempt to reference the results of a query will result in a new query.